tire98/gnn_eads/README.md

 ### Node features
 Currently, the graph representation can encode the following features for the adsorbate atoms in addition to the one-hot encoded atom type:
 - degree of unsaturation.
 The maximum valence from `rdkit` is used to calculate the degree of unsaturation.
 - aromaticity.
 The aromaticity is calculated using the `rdkit` implementation.
+This feature is not used in the current implementation and might not work properly.
 - cyclicity.
 The non-aromatic rings are identified using the `rdkit` implementation.
+This feature is not used in the current implementation and might not work properly.
 ### Edge features
 Edge features can be added as well, but are currently not used and might not work properly.
 The GraphSAGE implementation does not support edge features and the GATv2 needs to be used instead.
 However, initial trials suggest that the GATv2 implementation performs worse than GraphSAGE.
 The MAE are higher and the training time is longer.
 The edge features distinguish between the following types of edges:
 - fragment-fragment bonds
 - metal-fragment bonds

-# Authors
-- Santiago Morandi, doctoral researcher, Núria López group (ICIQ, Spain), NCCR Catalysis member.
-- Sergio Pablo-García, postdoctoral researcher, The Matter Lab, Alán Aspuru-Guzik group (University of Toronto, Canada).
-- Tim Renningholtz, master student at Universität Leipzig and Erasmus+ visiting student, Núria López group (ICIQ, Spain).